drivendataorg/americas-next-top-statistical-model/1st-place/README.md

 # Entrant Background and Submission Overview

 ### Mini-bio
 I am a (quantitative) policy researcher.
 First I worked for ten years in a policy research institute where I did research on the livability and housing market in the Netherlands.
-And since 6 months I work for the XXXXXX as a researcher on income policy, employment en (income) inequality.
+And since 6 months I work as a researcher on income policy, employment en (income) inequality.
 My research is mostly quantitative and (socio)-geographic.
 I studied political science and economics.

 ### High Level Summary of Submission
 I used the polls as published by 538.
 These are already adjusted for some basic trends.
 I used these polls to make 3 predictions.
 The first is just an average prediction based on the state polls.
 The second is a prediction based on demographics.
 I used regression analyses to predict state results based on demographic variables.
 And the third prediction is based on polls of comparable states.
 I used a cluster analysis to find 5 groups of comparable states and within those groups a similarity index is used to create weights which polls are more important.
 The final prediction is based on a mixture of the three partial predictions.
 The more polls a state has, the more the final prediction is based on its own polls and less with demographics and polls from other states.
 Also recent polls have a much higher weight.